|Best Overall||Kuryakyn 5288 Grand Pet Palace|

-- Condition: Check the condition of the carrier every trip.
+- Condition: Check the condition of the carrier before each trip.
 Before you head off, check that the buckles, clasps, and zippers are in good condition.
 Also, check that the structure of the carrier is intact.

-- Practice: Have a go at using the carrier in a quiet area before you take it to the open road.
+- Practice: Have a go at using the carrier in a quiet area before you take it on the open road.